 Blast from the past

 Now you know you can create large-scale email marketing campaigns without sacrificing the finesse of personalized emails that actually have the potential to achieve the ROI and conversions you need.
-Knowing the trends of the day is an important way to develop your marketing strategy no matter the format in which you work.
+Knowing the trends of the day and keeping up with the email marketing industry is an important way to develop your marketing strategy no matter the format in which you work.

 Interested in more email marketing goodness?
 Check out our guide on Email Marketing Fundamentals.